FAQ

 International applicants

-When we were operating in our physical space, about 30% of Recursers came from outside the US.
+- About 20-30% of Recursers come to our physical space from outside the US, and many — about half — of the people who attend RC remotely do so from outside the US.
 To learn more about who comes to RC, read Who comes to RC.

 Logistics

 Attending a retreat at RC is a full-time commitment.
 You can attend for either a full batch (12 weeks) or a half-batch (six weeks).
 Batches meet Monday through Friday, 11 am to 5 pm ET.
-We expect you to make RC your primary commitment while you're in batch.
+We expect you to make RC your primary commitment while you're in batch, and to be engaged with RC full-time every day.

 It’s okay to miss one or two days of your batch because of prior engagements, however, it’s not okay to miss more than that (e.g., a full week).
 If you would need to miss more than a couple of days of a batch, you should attend another batch.
 A large part of the educational value of RC comes from your interactions with your batchmates and alumni, and being around consistently during your batch is an important part of that.